dourmiah/skincheck/architecture/readme.md

 1. ## data_24 directory :
     * 24 classes
     * This directory should be added to your `.gitignore`
-    * no spaces in names, the word "photos" is removed, " " replace with "_"
+    * No spaces in names, the word "photos" is removed, " " replace with "_"
-    * see architecture\99_tooling\01_rename_classes
+    * See architecture\99_tooling\01_rename_classes
-    * some names are modified "by hand"
+    * Some names are modified "by hand"